ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - The most important things to consider when creating a universe from nothing are the initial conditions.
 Everything depends on it.<br>

+- I imagine a future wherein our collective consciousness will live in a blockchain or something similar.<br>